We Are All Apprentices :

 - Six-night accommodations

 - All of your meals: Breakfast, lunch, dinner, and snacks, all prepared by Sarah, a professional chef.
-Healthy, expansive, and largely organic and locally sourced.
+Healthy, expansive and locally sourced.

 - 2.5 hours of writing craft instruction each morning (Again, if you’ve attended my retreats/workshops before, don’t worry, the content will be NEW.)

 - 1.5 hours of an evening writing roundtable, where you will receive feedback on your work if you’d like, and offer feedback to others.
 I will comment on all writing submitted.